rogerpence/toast-notifications-for-windows/README.md

 This repo includes two projects:

-1. ToastNotfication - this is a Windows form app to test the ToastNotificationLibrary.
+1. **ToastNotfication** - this is a Windows form app to test the ToastNotificationLibrary.

-2. ToastNotificationLibrary - a small class library that provides the toast notifier form.
+2. **ToastNotificationLibrary** - a small class library that provides the toast notifier form.

 I struggled for a long time trying to the get the toast form fade-in/fade-out working.
-I finally found [Nate Fiscaletti's gist](https://gist.github.com/nathan-fiscaletti/3c0514862fe88b5664b10444e1098778) with C# class that fades Windows forms in and out.
+I finally found [Nate Fiscaletti's gist](https://gist.github.com/nathan-fiscaletti/3c0514862fe88b5664b10444e1098778) with a C# class that fades Windows forms in and out.
 It provides exactly what I needed to do.
 I used an unmodified version of Nate's code.
 Thank you, Nate!

 ### Example code to show a toast

 These two examples provide a quick glance at how to display a toast.
-More examples are shown later in this document.

 This code shows a toast in the lower left-hand corner of the parent form: